nitin42/Making-a-custom-React-renderer/README.md

 We will create a custom renderer that will render a React component to a word document.
 I've already made one for the community.
 Full source code and the documentation is available [here](https://github.com/nitin42/redocx).

-We will use [officegen]() for this.
-The official documentation for officegen is not so transparent so I'll explain some of it's basic concepts here.
+We will use [officegen](https://github.com/Ziv-Barber/officegen) for this.
+I'll explain some of it's basic concepts here.

 Officegen can generate Open Office XML files for Microsoft Office 2007 and later.
 It generates a output stream and not a file.
 It is independent of any output tool.